nholert/CSSI46-Final-Project-/README.md

 - Classifies orders by prep effort (short, medium, long)
 - Uses a rotating multi-queue system to reduce wait times
-- Tracks inventory with stock levels and low-stock alerts
+- Tracks inventory with stock levels and low-stock alerts using hash tables

 ## How to Run:
 Open the Python file